m-lego/m65/notes/assembly.md

 you can ignore R4 and R5 since they are for use only in advaced cases when special oleds are used. if you go for the full build all other footprints will be populated.

-mcu
+### mcu

----
+!!! tip

     whatever mcu you are using I suggest strongly to socket it.

 first step is to add headers on it.